Puzzles are a great learning resource for toddlers because they are fun! It helps kids learn about spatial reasoning, and problem solving.

 6. Under the Sea Jigsaw Puzzle (24 pieces)

-Melissa & Doug also have this great Under the Sea puzzle great for kids who are getting better and better at puzzles.
+Melissa & Doug also have this great under the sea ocean puzzle is great for kids who are getting better and better at puzzles.
 It has a lot more pieces, but the finished image with all the sea creatures is so beautiful.

 Exciting Puzzles for Kids (ages 5-7)